-I, , acknowledge that by signing this oratory Technician Student Handbook.
-I am acknowledging that I have received, review ed, and understand each section of the Student Handbook.
-I also understand that the schoo l's Catalog also contains policies and procedures that apply to my enrollment and time in the prog ram.
-I understand that failure to comply with the established policies may result in suspension n or termination from the program.
-I understand that policies and procedures may change while I am a student in the program, so if I have any questions about the Student Handbook or th e school's Catalog, I am to contact my program director or program faculty.
-Please return your signed acknowledgement in at orientation. t to your instructor your first day of class if not turned Printed Name Program Start Date Student's Signature Date Program Official's Signature Date
+I, , acknowledge that by signing this

+locument, I have received the 2018/2019 Medical Laboratory Technician Student Handbook.
+I am acknowledging that I have received, reviewed, and understand each section of the Student Handbook.
+I also understand that the school's Catalog also contains policies and procedures that apply to my enrollment and time in the program.
+I understand that failure to comply with the established policies may result in suspension or termination from the program.
+I understand that policies and procedures may change while I am a student in the program, so if I have any questions about the Student Handbook or the school's Catalog, I am to contact my program director or program faculty.

+This will be signed a nd turned in at orientation.

+Printed Name Program Start Date (Month/Year)

+Student's Signature Date

+Program Official's Signature Date